VirgilSecurity/virgil-crypto-php/doc/installation.md

 Into your `composer.json` file, just include this library with adding:

 ```
-"virgil/crypto": "1.0.0"
+"virgil/crypto": "1.2.0"
 ```

-Then, run `composer update sly/notification-pusher` and enjoy.
+Then, run `composer update` and enjoy.